Betty Guy: Other Notable Exhibitions

 Betty Guy's artwork has been shown in galleries across the globe, including the Performing Arts Library and Museum in San Francisco, the American Library in Bucharest, Romania, the American Embassy in Bonn, Germany, the Curaçao Museum in Netherlands Antilles, Amerika Haus Exhibit in Vienna, Austria, Yoseido Gallery, Tokyo, Japan, and Gallerie Henri Tronche, Paris, France.
 She was a long-time exhibitor at the University of California San Francisco Medical Center Alumni House.

 Commercial art

 Betty Guy also worked as a commercial artist for many companies and organizations.
-Just a few of the organizations she has either been commissioned to do work for or worked as the house artist for are the San Francisco Symphony, the New Haven Symphony, The Mark Hopkins Hotel in San Francisco, The Port of San Francisco, and Royal Viking Cruise lines.
+Just a few of the organizations she has either been commissioned to do work for or worked as the house artist for are the San Francisco Symphony, the New Haven Symphony, The Mark Hopkins Hotel, Stanford Court Hotel in San Francisco, The Port of San Francisco, and Royal Viking Cruise lines.
 Ms. Guy remained the house artist for the San Francisco Opera and the San Francisco Ballet until her death.